CarlTS/grove-sensor-tutorial/groveSensors.md

 Physical Connection
 -------------------
 1. Plug the microbit into the Shield
-2. Plug the Gesture Sensor into the P0 pin
+2. Plug the Ultrasonic Sensor into the P0 pin
 ![Connection Image](https://raw.githubusercontent.com/CarlTS/grove-sensor-tutorial/master/images/ultrasonicDisplay.jpg)

 ### Step 3 - Program